AzureAiDevs/30_days_blog_generator/content/2023-04-26-ml-ai-workshops/covered.md

-- Classic Machine Learning.
+- Machine Learning for Beginners curriculum.
-- The Scikit-learn Python library.
+- Classic Machine Learning with the Scikit-learn Python library.
-- Learn in teams or on your own.
+- Introduction to Natural Language Processing and Time Series analysis.